kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 _This section must be completed when targeting alpha to a release._

 * **How can this feature be enabled / disabled in a live cluster?**
-  - [ ] Feature gate (also fill in values in `kep.yaml`)
+  - [X] Feature gate (also fill in values in `kep.yaml`)
-    - Feature gate name:
+    - Feature gate name: UserNamespaceSupport
-    - Components depending on the feature gate:
+    - Components depending on the feature gate: kubelet
   - [ ] Other
     - Describe the mechanism:
     - Will enabling / disabling the feature require downtime of the control